National Family Violence Legislative Resource Center:

 A law review article by law Professor Linda Kelly that documents the long history of how battered men's statistics and plight have been intentionally covered up.

 This is a cutting edge challenge to the domestic violence industry by Professor Don Dutton, a domestic violence expert who was a prosecutorial witness in the O.J.
-Simpson case, who challenges the man-bad/woman-good model and the notion that women mostly hit in self-defense.
+Simpson case and who challenges the man-bad/woman-good model and the notion that women mostly hit in self-defense.

 California State University surveyed 1,000 college women: 30% admitted they assaulted a male partner.
 Their most common reasons: (1) my partner wasn't listening to me; (2) my partner wasn't being sensitive to my needs; and (3) I wished to gain my partner's attention.